 Allow yourself to dream a little about how you’d like things to be.
-Develop new goals for yourself and your child and gradually work towards them.
+Set new goals for yourself and your child and gradually work towards them.

 Thoughts from other single parents

-The challenges of being a single parent change over time.
-You and/or your former partner might repartner, which will add a whole new dimension to your arrangements.
+The experience of being a single parent changes over time.
+For example, you and/or your former partner might re-partner.
 And of course, children constantly grow and their needs change.

 - ‘I’m able to instil a sense of values and responsibility, and be a positive role model to my children, without the conflict of another parent to deal with.
 Hard work?
 Yes.
 Lonely?
 Often.
 But easier?
 MUCH!’